❍ zane marius rossi

 I recently overhauled our Python-based numerical package, pyQSP ↗, used to handle all-things quantum signal processing (QSP) related, to be more numerically stable and user-friendly.
 Check out the revamped documentation and expanded features in v0.2.0!

-I'll be starting as a JSPS Postdoctoral Fellow at the University of Tokyo with Professor Mio Murao's (村尾・美緒) group from August of 2024.
+I started as a JSPS Postdoctoral Fellow at the University of Tokyo with Professor Mio Murao's (村尾・美緒) group from August of 2024.
 If you are a researcher in Japan, or are interested in quantum/TCS research in Japan, drop me a line!

 Update・速報

-I'll be starting as a JSPS Postdoctoral Fellow at the University of Tokyo with Professor Mio Murao's (村尾・美緒) group from August of 2024.
+I started as a JSPS Postdoctoral Fellow at the University of Tokyo with Professor Mio Murao's (村尾・美緒) group from August of 2024.
 If you are a researcher in Japan, or are interested in quantum/TCS research in Japan, drop me a line!

 For my academic email, try zmr followed by @g.ecc.u-tokyo.ac.jp.
 For recent publications, check out my google scholar page or my curriculum vitae ↗.